Welcome to this blog post about the top sights in Georgia; I unintentionally spent 14 months in this country and got to know it quite well.

 Another plus for heading to Kazbegi in the summer is the natural mineral pool.
 The water was very cool, and it started raining while we were there, but never have I ever swam in an outdoor mineral pool in a valley surrounded by incredible mountain views.

 Due to this description, I chose Tbilisi over Batumi when I first moved to Georgia.
 I didn’t want something flashy.
-But I did end up spending 5 weeks there over the summer last year, and I was sad to return to capital city by September, which is just 5 hours away by train.
+But I did end up spending 5 weeks there over the summer last year, and I was sad to return to the capital city by September, which is just 5 hours away by train.

 True, Batumi has those things I mentioned, but it also has so much more.
 After seeing a few Black Coast cities in Turkey, I reflected back and appreciated Batumi so much more.
 Batumi truly understands how to take advantage of its geographic location along the sea.
 There is a long boardwalk stretching the entire length of the city where people run, walk, and bike all day.
 In the summer there are mini carnival rides, and fountain shows set to music.
 There are restaurants and cafes.
 The center of Batumi feels European, with cobblestone streets and enchanting architecture.
 It feels much more like a city center than anything in Tbilisi does.